 So simply put, with indiopathic postpranidal syndrome, your blood glucose levels may look normal, but you have some, or all, of the exact symptoms as reactive hypoglycemia.
-So keep this in mind as your doctors test your blood and tell you that you are "fine", because just because your glucose levels have a normal reading don't mean things are exactly "normal".
+So keep this in mind as your doctors test your blood and tell you that you are "fine".
+Just because your glucose levels have a normal reading doesn't mean things are exactly "normal".

 I eventually learned that the treatment for idiopathic postprandial syndrome and reactive hypoglycemia are basically the same.
 So the same rules apply for both.

 [Top of Page]

 Throughout my battle with reactive hypoglycemia, I've learned a lot, and a lot of what I have learned has come through trial and error and pure experience.
 So is there a reactive hypoglycemia cure?
 Well there isn't exactly a cure, but reactive hypoglycemia can definitely be controlled.